dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 #### `spec.existingBucketID`

-`existingBucketID` is optional field that contains the unique id of the bucket in the ObjectScale.
+`existingBucketID` is an optional field that contains the unique id of the bucket in the ObjectScale.
 This field should be used to specify a bucket that has been created outside of COSI.
-Due to the fact, that the driver supports multiple arrays and multiple ObjectStores from one instance, the `existingBucketID` needs to have a format of: `<Configuration ID>-<Existing Bucket ID>`, e.g. `my.objectscale-existing-bucket`.
+Due to the fact that the driver supports multiple arrays and multiple ObjectStores from one instance, the `existingBucketID` needs to have a format of: `<Configuration ID>-<Existing Bucket ID>`, e.g. `my.objectscale-existing-bucket`.

 ### Bucket Claim